 - Tanker truck crashes

-In truck accident cases there could be multiple parties responsible for the accident.
+In truck accident cases, there could be multiple parties responsible for the accident.
 If you fail to include any of these parties in a lawsuit, you may lose your opportunity to secure the full financial recovery that you need.
-Attorney Chris Hoffmann thoroughly investigates every case in order to identify every potentially liable party, including:
+Truck accident attorney Chris Hoffmann thoroughly investigates every case in order to identify every potentially liable party, including:

 - The truck driver